-The list of industry-standard SONET/SDH masks
+The list of industry-standard SONET/SDH masks (this list is model dependent)

 Any of these masks may be recalled from memory and used to test a waveform to a specific industry standard listed above.
-An example eye-diagram with the STM16/OC48 industry-standard mask is shown below.
+An example eye diagram with the STM16/0C48 industry-standard mask is shown below.

-An example of eye-diagram with the STM16/OC48 SONET/SDH mask
+An example of eye diagram with the STM16/OC48 SONET/SDH mask